its-nasir/its-nasir/README.md

 ## 👨🏾‍💻 ABOUT ME

-<p>Md Nasir is an Fresher Web Developer. have knowledge  front-end(HTML5, CSS3, React js and Javascript) to back-end(Node Js, Express Js and PostgreSQL).</p>
+<p>Md Nasir is an Fresher Web Developer. have knowledge  front-end(HTML5, CSS3,and Javascript) to back-end(Node Js, Express Js and ).</p>

 ## ☎️ CONTACT ME